Opportunity & challenge: extra-curricular activities at Mayville

 Life is never dull at Mayville.
 As part of our extra-curricular activities, we offer over 30 clubs and societies to support our curriculum and excite children, across a diverse range of activities.
 Whether pupils choose to enhance the sports and creative arts already embedded within the timetable, or take advantage of the chance to try something completely new, our pupils are never short of opportunities to challenge themselves and broaden their horizons in the local community.

 The personal successes achieved in extra-curricular activities combined with achievements in curricular areas, has ensured that leavers are successful in winning places or scholarships for a wide range of senior schools, sixth form colleges and vocational placements."

 ISI Inspection report, January 2020

-Pupils can explore their creative imagination through Drama, Dance, Music or perhaps through Photography or Ballroom Dancing.
+Pupils can explore their creative imagination through Drama, Dance, Music or perhaps through Art or Design.

 Regular public performances and concerts give students the chance to work together as part of a team, whilst showcasing their own individual talents.

 Honing practical, life skills

 For those looking to develop practical skills, we offer activities including cookery, gardening or even building an eco kit-car, with the opportunity to race it at the Goodwood circuit!
 Our excellent Duke of Edinburgh Award Scheme and St John Ambulance Cadet Unit give pupils the chance to volunteer and make a difference to the lives of other people in our community.